utiasDSL/gym-pybullet-drones/README.md

 ```
 > Tip: also check the examples in [pybullet-examples](https://github.com/JacopoPan/pybullet-examples)

-- `_dev.py` is a script continuously updated with the latest features of `gym-pybullet-drones` like RGB, depth and segmentation views from each drone's POV or compatibility with RLlibs's [`MultiAgentEnv`](https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical) class
+- `_dev.py` is an [*always in beta*](https://en.wikipedia.org/wiki/Perpetual_beta) script with the latest features of `gym-pybullet-drones` like RGB, depth and segmentation views from each drone's POV or compatibility with RLlibs's [`MultiAgentEnv`](https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical) class
 ```
 $ conda activate myenv                      # If using a conda environment
 $ cd gym-pybullet-drones/examples/